 Chew Valley Weddings is owned by Luke Hasell and his family who are passionate about organic farming, great produce, the environment and supporting the local community.
 The Hasell family have owned their land in Chew Valley for five generations.

-Not only do they run an organic beef farm, set in 500 acres, a butchery business The Story and Meatbox, an organic vegetable delivery service The Community Farm, two restaurants; Root and Yurt Lush, and a yearly food and music festival Valleyfest, they are busy planning dreamy lakeside tipi weddings.
+Not only do they run an organic beef farm, set in 500 acres, a butchery business The Story and Meatbox, an organic vegetable delivery service The Community Farm, a restaurant; Root, and a yearly food and music festival Valleyfest, they are busy planning dreamy lakeside tipi weddings.

 Many wedding guests comment on the uniqueness of our farm and family-run business and often ask about the bigger picture, so here it is…